devetry/web-fundamentals/studios/flicklist/9/README.md

 ### Checking Out the Studio code

 Follow the [instructions for getting the code][get-the-code] in order to get the starter code for `studio9`.
-As usual, remember to start up your MAMP servers and activate `flask-env`.
+As usual, remember to update your database connection strings to use Sqlite3.

 ### Your tasks